Luanda Science Center

 Payments

-Cards only (bring a backup card just in case).
+Cards only.
+It is worth bringing a backup card just in case.

 Contact

-The building’s own past — from industrial process to cultural renewal — contextualised with engaging displays.
+The building’s own past, from industrial process to cultural renewal, explained through engaging displays.

 MIM – Human Body

-Test reflexes, learn healthy habits and explore anatomy in an accessible, playful way.
+Test reflexes, learn healthy habits and explore anatomy in a playful, accessible way.

-Machines, blocks and games to build skills through guided play for younger children.
+Machines, blocks and games designed to help younger children build skills through play.

 UAU

-Physics, maths and perception experiments that make you say, “wow”.
+Physics, maths and perception experiments that genuinely make you say wow.

 POP

-Soap bubbles as geometry, chemistry and physics in motion — surprisingly beautiful.
+Soap bubbles transformed into geometry, chemistry and physics in motion.

 Planetarium

-Immersive 360° dome journeys through space with modern projection tech.
+Immersive 360-degree dome experiences through space with modern projection technology.

 Dinosaurs